National Institute of Standards and Technology

 University of Virginia

-Topic 2: Measurements of electron and phonon transport and scattering in ferroelectric thin films using ultrafast and infrared spectroscopy
+Measurements of electron and phonon transport and scattering in ferroelectric thin films using ultrafast and infrared spectroscopy

 Ferroelectric materials feature a spontaneous electrical polarization that originates from their unit-cell structure, with a spatial orientation that can be switched between stable states when subjected to an external electric field.
 This characteristic sets them apart as a unique class of materials with enhanced functionality among piezoelectrics.
 The push toward the miniaturization of piezoelectric sensors and actuators, particularly in microelectromechanical systems (MEMS), along with the integration of ferroelectric properties into integrated circuit (IC) technology and the rise of new applications relying on polarization control, has sparked significant scientific and commercial interest in ferroelectric thin films.
 Many key ferroelectric materials are oxide perovskites, which often suffer from limitations such as low paraelectric transition temperatures, non-linear displacements, and poor compatibility with technologies like complementary metal-oxide-semiconductor (CMOS) or III-nitride systems.
 These challenges currently hinder the widespread adoption of ferroelectric functionality in microtechnology.